jagenjo/TJE_Framework/README.md

 TJE Framework is a C++ layer on top of SDL and OpenGL to help create games or visual applications.
 It only provides the basic GPU abstraction (Meshes, Textures, Shaders, Application).
-It has been used for many years in the Videogame development courses I give at the Universitat Pompeu Fabra.
+It has been used for many years in the Videogame's development courses I give at the Universitat Pompeu Fabra.

+It contains the basics to do something nice:
+- Mesh, Texture, Shader and FBO classes
+- Vector2,Vector3,Vector4,Matrix44 and Quaternion classes
+- Meshes have a ray-mesh and sphere-mesh collision method (thanks to library Coldet)
+- Parser to load OBJ, PNG and TGA.
+Re-stores meshes in binary for faster load.
+- Supports skinned animated meshes using own format (you must use a web tool to convert them).

+Enough to make gamejam games pretty easily.

 ## Installation ##